beryxz/unifi-webex-dl/README.md

 The app tries to be as docker friendly as possible.

 In alternative the configs may be specified using environment variables.
 Just convert the config names to uppercase.
-In case of nested properties, separe them with two underscores.
+In case of nested properties, separate them with two underscores.

 E.g. `credentials.username` => `CREDENTIALS__USERNAME`; `download.base_path` => `DOWNLOAD__BASE_PATH`

-Courses can also be specified throught the `COURSES` env variable using the following format although limited to only `id` and `name`:
+Courses can also be specified through the `COURSES` env variable using the following format although limited to only `id` and `name`:

 `COURSE_ID=COURSE_NAME,12003=WhiteRabbit`